keithalewis/math/ep.md

 when $R_0$ has zero variance and $R_1$ is the "market" portfolio gives the classical CAPM formula

-Equation (1) can be used to compute the value-at-risk, or any risk measure, of efficient portfolios, something not possible using the classical result.
+Equation (2) can be used to compute the value-at-risk, or any risk measure, of efficient portfolios, something not possible using the classical result that only holds for expected values.
-This result folows directly from writing down a mathematical model for one period investments.
+This result follows directly from writing down a mathematical model for one period investments.
 Prior work does not explicitly specify a sample space and probability measure, the first step in any model involving probability since Kolomogorov legitimized probability as a branch of measure theory